iAndyHD3/image2gd/README.md

 - Open level settings and click on import image
 - Select image and change settings
 - Wait for the image to process
-- A info box will pop up when it's done
+- Am info box will pop up when it's done

 # Credits